AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 ## How Does It Work?

-Before I vomit a bunch of CSS on your screen and leave you clueless as to what's going on, it's worth taking a closer look at the components at play here.
+Before I vomit a bunch of CSS on your screen and leave you clueless as to what's going on, let's take a closer look at the components that make up our navbar.

-First up, we're using a `header` landmark element with an ID of `topnav`:
+First up, we're using a `<header>` landmark element with an ID of `navbar` as the outermost parent:

 {% include picture.html img="header" ext="png" alt="A header element" %}

-Inside of that is a nested `nav` landmark element, which signals the start of a navigation menu to screen readers and browsers.
-This container/wrapper element ensures that the contents of our navbar are horizontally aligned with whatever content is on the page itself, so long as that content is also wrapped in a `container`:
+Inside of that is a nested `<nav>` landmark element, which signals the start of a navigation menu to screen readers and browsers.
+This container's main purpose is to align the left and right ends of our navbar with the page's left and right margins.
+This assumes that the page content itself is also wrapped with a `.container` for horizontal centering.

 {% include picture.html img="nav" ext="png" alt="A nav landmark element with left and right padding and auto margins" %}

-As you may have probably guessed, this is a flex container; it has three children:
+As you may have probably guessed, this is a flex container.
+It has three children:

 - `.home-link`: Anchor wrapped around the website logo and name.
-- `.menu-toggle`: The hamburger button used to toggle the navigation menu on mobile devices.
+- `.navbar-toggle`: The hamburger button used to toggle the navigation menu on mobile devices.
-- `.nav-menu`: The navigation menu wrapper, containing a list of links to our pages.
+- `.navbar-menu`: The navigation menu wrapper, containing a list of links to our pages.

 Let's take a closer look at that last element:

-{% include picture.html img="nav-menu" ext="png" alt="The nav-menu fixed wrapper" %}
+{% include picture.html img="navbar-menu" ext="png" alt="The navbar-menu fixed wrapper" %}

 This wrapper is given a fixed position and covers the entire screen.
 It also has a semi-transparent background that elevates it visually above the main content of the page.
+In some UI libraries, this is known as a **mask layer**.
+It's a common approach used with things like modal windows and menus.

-Within that is an unordered list with some padding, margins, and a box shadow:
+Within `.navbar-menu` is an unordered list with some padding, margins, and a box shadow:

-{% include picture.html img="nav-links" ext="png" alt="The nav-links unordered list element" %}
+{% include picture.html img="navbar-links" ext="png" alt="The navbar-links unordered list element" %}

-In the demo, you may have noticed that users can close the navigation menu not only by clicking the X icon but also by clicking off to the side.
-The code for that is actually very simple, as we'll see later.
+And finally, that list houses the actual navigation links:

+{% include picture.html img="navbar-link" ext="png" alt="A navigation bar link being inspected in Chrome dev tools" %}

 That's it!
 When we hit the `700px` breakpoint, our media query kicks in and styles the desktop navbar.
+This media query was determined based on the number of navbar links in this particular setup.
+If you have more content, you may wish to adjust this breakpoint.

-With all of these insights, we're ready to begin creating our responsive navbar.
+With all of this prep work out of the way, we're ready to begin creating our responsive navbar.

 ## Responsive Navbar CSS and JavaScript